-1This Summary Table provides a qualitative estimate of population-based short- and long-term health risks associated with the occupational environment conditions at Camp Black Horse.
+1This Summary Table provides a qualitative estimate of population-based short- and long-term health risks associated with the occupational environment conditions at Kala-Gush-La-Gham and vicinity that includes Mehtar Lam, Nadji, and Xio Haq.
 It does not represent an individual exposure profile.
 Actual individual exposures and health effects depend on many variables.
 For example, while a chemical may have been present in the environment, if a person did not inhale, ingest, or contact a specific dose of the chemical for adequate duration and frequency, then there may have been no health risk.
 Alternatively, a person at a specific location may have experienced a unique exposure which could result in a significant individual exposure.
 Any such person seeking medical care should have their specific exposure documented in an SF600.

-2 This assessment is based on specific environmental sampling data and reports obtained from 01 March 2006 through 31 October 2010.
+2 This assessment is based on specific environmental sampling data and reports obtained from 18 December 2006 through 16 August 2012.
 Sampling locations are assumed to be representative of exposure points for the camp population but may not reflect all the fluctuations in environmental quality or capture unique exposure incidents.

 3This Summary Table is organized by major categories of identified sources of health risk.
-It only lists those sub-categories specifically identified and addressed at Camp Black Horse.
+It only lists those sub-categories specifically identified and addressed at Kala-Gush-La-Gham and vicinity.
 The health risks are presented as Low, Moderate, High or Extremely High for both acute and chronic health effects.
 The health risk level is based on an assessment of both the potential severity of the health effects that could be caused and probability of the exposure that would produce such health effects.
-Details can be obtained from the USAPHC/Army Institute of Public Health (AIPH).
+Details can be obtained from the Army Public Health Center (Provisional).
 Where applicable, "None Identified" is used when though a potential exposure is identified, and no health risks of either a specific acute or chronic health effects are determined.
 More detailed descriptions of OEH exposures that are evaluated but determined to pose no health risk are discussed in the following sections of this report.

-4Health risks in this Summary Table are based on quantitative surveillance thresholds (e.g. endemic disease rates; host/vector/pathogen surveillance) or screening levels, e.g. Military Exposure Guidelines (MEGs) for chemicals.
+4Health risks in this Summary Table are based on quantitative surveillance thresholds (e.g. endemic disease rates; host/vector/pathogen surveillance) or screening levels, e.g., Military Exposure Guidelines (MEGs) for chemicals.
 Some previous assessment reports may provide slightly inconsistent health risk estimates because quantitative criteria such as MEGs may have changed since the samples were originally evaluated and/or because this assessment makes use of all historic site data while previous reports may have only been based on a select few samples.

-1 Discussion of Health Risks at Camp Black Horse, Afghanistan by Source
+1 Discussion of Health Risks at Kala-Gush-La-Gham and vicinity, Afghanistan by Source

 The following sections provide additional information about the OEH conditions summarized above.
-All risk assessments were performed using the methodology described in the US Army Public Health Command Technical Guide 230, Environmental Health Risk Assessment and Chemical Exposure Guidelines for Deployed Military Personnel (Reference 4).
+All risk assessments were performed using the methodology described in the U.S. Army Public Health Command (USAPHC) Technical Guide 230, Environmental Health Risk Assessment and Chemical Exposure Guidelines for Deployed Military Personnel (USAPHC TG 230, Reference 9).
 All OEH risk estimates represent residual risk after accounting for preventive controls in place.
 Occupational exposures and exposures to endemic diseases are greatly reduced by preventive measures.
 For environmental exposures related to airborne dust, there are limited preventive measures available, and available measures have little efficacy in reducing exposure to ambient conditions.